-So if an abandoned old mutt can show gratitude for a few minutes of attention — find the strength to lick my cheek or the courage to wag his tail on a lonely afternoon — that’s a treasure that can’t be bought.
-A lesson in hope no therapist can as compellingly reveal.
+So if an abandoned old mutt can show gratitude for a few minutes of attention, find the strength to lick my cheek, or discover the courage to wag his tail on a lonely afternoon, that’s a treasure that can’t be bought.
+A lesson in hope that no therapist can as compellingly reveal.

 The more exercise, care, and enrichment shelter animals get during their time there, the happier they are, and the more adoptable they become.

 Can you imagine a more distinctly everybody-win cycle?
-With so many humans giving of their time to rescues, companion animals will begin getting adopted in record numbers.
+With so many humans helping shelter animals and giving their time to rescues, companion animals will get adopted in record numbers.
 The shelters will need fewer volunteers, and we people can go back to finding other ways to keep grounded and sane.